davydovanton/davydovanton.github.io/_drafts/ruby-tips-2.md

 | >= 4  | Ruby effectively partitions the running program in two.
 Nontainted objects may not be modified.
 Typically, this will be used to create a sandbox: the program sets up an environment using a lower$SAFE level, then resets $SAFE to 4 to prevent subsequent changes to that environment. |

 ### Email Regexp
 In ruby you can find regexp for emails.
-If you want to use it you need to require `uri` library and call `URI::MailTo::EMAIL_REGEXP` constant.
+If you want to use it, you have to require `uri` library and call `URI::MailTo::EMAIL_REGEXP` constant.

 ### DATA object
-The global `DATA` variable in Ruby allows us to access the text at the end of our file listed after the `__END__` block.
+The global `DATA` variable in ruby allows us to access the text at the end of our file listed after the `__END__` block.
 This can be surprisingly useful, for instance if we need to extract information from a rather large data blob.

 ```ruby
 # in one file